 The Italy Perfect Team, Pat Byrne and Lisa Byrne, has enjoyed the Trevi fountain over the years from their high school graduation midnight swims in the fountain to summer jobs in a shop on the piazza to pilgrimages to San Crispino every time they are in Rome.

-Enjoy a stay at the charming Archetto apartment, ideally situated near the Trevi Fountain and a short walk to the Spanish Steps.
-If you stay at Archetto and are an early riser, enjoy the Trevi Fountain in the early morning when you will have it practically all to yourself.
-The Archetto apartment is less than a 5 minute walk from the fountain.
+Enjoy a stay at the charming Sabini Sistina apartment, ideally situated near the Trevi Fountain and a short walk to the Spanish Steps.
+If you stay at Sabini Sistina and are an early riser, enjoy the Trevi Fountain in the early morning when you will have it practically all to yourself.
+The Sabini Sistina apartment is less than a 5 minute walk from the fountain.